karpathy/char-rnn/Readme.md

 # char-rnn

 This code implements **multi-layer Recurrent Neural Network** (RNN, LSTM, and GRU) for training/sampling from character-level language models.
-The input is a single text file and the model learns to predict the next character in the sequence.
+The model learns to predict the probability of the next character in a sequence.
+In other words, the input is a single text file and the model learns to generate text like it.

 The context of this code base is described in detail in my [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

-There is also a [project page](http://cs.stanford.edu/people/karpathy/char-rnn/) that has some pointers and datasets.
+The [project page](http://cs.stanford.edu/people/karpathy/char-rnn/) that has a few pointers to some datasets.

-This code is based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.
+This code was originally based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.
 Chunks of it were also developed in collaboration with my labmate [Justin Johnson](https://github.com/jcjohnson/).

 ## Requirements

 This code is written in Lua and requires [Torch](http://torch.ch/).
-Additionally, you need to install the `nngraph` and `optim` packages using [LuaRocks](https://luarocks.org/) which you will be able to do after installing Torch
+Additionally, you need to install the `nngraph` and `optim` packages using [LuaRocks](https://luarocks.org/) which you will be able to do after installing Torch:

 ```bash
 $ luarocks install nngraph